VIHATTeam/OMICALL-Flutter-SDK/README.md

     final result = await OmicallClient.instance.getInitialCall();
     ///if result is not equal False => have a calling.
     ```
-  - Config push notification for Android:
+  - Config push notification: With iOS, I only support these keys: `prefixMissedCallMessage`, `missedCallTitle`.
+With Android, We don't support `missedCallTitle`:
     ```
     OmicallClient.instance.configPushNotification(
       prefix : "Cuộc gọi tới từ: ",